Pre-Rut Late October/ Early November Deer Hunting in Illinois

-Late October Pre-Rut Archery Bow Hunt in Illinois
+Late October/ Early November Pre-Rut Archery Bow Hunt in Illinois

-This is one of my favorite hunt weeks of the year at the lodge.
+This is one of my favorite times of the year at the lodge!
 Mature whitetails are becoming more active as scrapes and rubs are popping up everywhere as bucks begin to establish their dominance.
-Bucks are still in there core areas and start to become very territorial around common doe bedding areas.
+Bucks are still in their core areas and start to become very territorial around common doe bedding areas.
 Bucks tend to be most susceptible to calling and decoying during this phase of the season as they’re testosterone levels are surging.
 Anytime a weather front moves through this time of the season, it is almost guaranteed to have mature bucks up and moving in daylight hours.
 In my opinion, this is one of the best times to get a shot at any “resident” upper age class deer that are calling our properties home.
+The leaves are changing, the crops are coming out and mature buck activity is ramping up!

-Late October/ Pre-Rut Bowhunting Strategy at the Lodge
+Late October, Early November/ Pre-Rut Bowhunting Strategy at the Lodge

 Monitoring social scrapes during this time of year with trail cameras can be a great tool to help pattern bucks, especially for evening hunts over quality food sources.
 Although most scrape activity is done at night, there’s a window of opportunity during the pre-rut that can yield success.
 A weather front during the early stages of the pre-rut can be a great opportunity to get in and kill a core buck that’s been hitting a scrape consistently.
 Not necessarily in the middle of the night, but the bucks that have been hitting them at last light or an hour after dark will be the most killable bucks during this time of the season.